Mesothelioma Symptoms

 Other potential complications include fatigue, bowel obstructions, indigestion, and hernias.

-The symptoms of peritoneal mesothelioma may not seem that serious in the early stages, which can lead to a delay in diagnosis.
+The symptoms of peritoneal mesothelioma may not seem that serious in the early stages, leading to a delay in diagnosis.
 They also mimic the signs of more common gastrointestinal conditions:

 - Crohn’s disease